Main Causes of Steering Wheel Makes Noise When Turning

-The problem is definitely with the CV joints, bearings, or differentials if a steering steel makes noise when turning at high speeds.
+The problem is definitely with the CV joints, bearings, or differentials if steering steel makes noise when turning at high speeds.

 If the sound comes out as clicking or crunching, look into the CV joints.
 A bad coupling is a reason for your car making the commotion at the time of a tight turn.
 However, inspect the wheel bearings when the noise appears like humming.
 The bearings carry the load when a vehicle shifts its weight during a turn.
-Ignoring the problem will create uneven tire wear or even wobbling wheel if the matter turns serious.
+Ignoring the problem will create uneven tire wear or even wobbling wheels if the matter turns serious.

-At Normal Speed
+At normal Speed

-Some bad components could create whining, squealing, and screeching sounds at the time of taking turns at a normal speed.
+Some bad components could create whining, squealing, and screeching sounds at the time taking turns at a normal speed.
 A damaged part of the power steering system is the possible reason for such noises.

 A low level of power steering fluid or a loose belt is a minor problem that you can fix easily.
 However, the system also has a belt that drives the pump on the front of the engine, a tie rod that acts a link between the steering gear and knuckles (the attaching point of the wheels), and the hoses that create a bridge between the pump and the gear.
 One or some of these components can break, crack, or wear out over time.
 When this happens, the warning sign will be the steering wheel makes noise when turning.

 All of these problems will become serious if you ignore them continuously.
-So, take the car to an auto servicing whenever you hear something weird at the time of taking a turn.
+So, take the car to auto servicing whenever you hear something weird at the time of taking a turn.

-More than that, worn tie rod ends also make turning more vague, and creaking noise when turning steering wheel.
-So if car makes noise when turning, tie rods are the part drivers need to check.
+More than that, worn tie rod ends also make turning more vague, and creaking noise when turning the steering wheel.
+So if a car makes noise when turning, tie rods are the part drivers need to check.

-Lats but not least, ball joints are the parts connecting the wheel hubs to the rest of the suspension components.
+Last but not least, ball joints are the parts connecting the wheel hubs to the rest of the suspension components.

 Causes Of Creaking Noise When Turning Steering Wheel

-Another essential part is ball joint, controlling the steering knuckles and arms.
+Another essential part is the ball joint, controlling the steering knuckles and arms.
 These ball joints allow drivers to control and adjust the movement of the vehicles.
 For that reason, they should be lubricated in order to perform their actions.

 Yet, the grease will wear out sooner or later, and when this occurs, car makes noise when turning.